jake-waratahs/Flask-Boilerplate/README.md

 -   flask-wtforms for easy user input

 When you first run the webapp, an administrator user is created in the database.
-(u: admin\@localhost, p: admin).
+(u: admin@localhost, p: admin).
 You will probably want to change this if you move your app to a production environment.

 Also included are some jinja filters to make your life easier. use `local_date`